-Another embarrassing issue arising due to riding up of shorts is the formation of camel toe.
+Another embarrassing issue arising due to riding up of shorts is the formation of a frontal wedge.
 It looks ugly on everyone, whether you care or not.
-Moreover, volleyball shorts move up to odd places causing Wedgies.
+Moreover, women’s volleyball shorts move up to odd places causing Wedgies.
 You would certainly not want a dress malfunction whether you are alone or among people.

 Don’t worry!
 This article has got you covered with all your shorts-riding-up issues.
 Keep reading to find out 5 very easy tips to prevent your shorts from moving up.
 Not only that, but you will also find a number of DIY ideas as you read along.
 Get ready to bid goodbye to volleyball shorts riding-up on you!

 Prior to your purchase, the most significant aspect that you need to be clear about is your size.
-There are a number of brands offering volleyball shorts but each with its specific size scale.
+There are a number of Volleyball brand shorts but each with its specific size scale.
 Your job is quite simple, be sure about your correct size.